gnieb/grace-nieboer-portfolio-server/README.md

 - RESTful API
 - Web Scraper to pull job positions for 'Software Engineer' from select company websites
 - Web Hook to send an email alert
+- Jobwave database needed to be deployed or hosted locally

 ## Web scraper Notes